megapython/megapython/docs/basics/installation.md

 Installing Python 3.7 on Ubuntu.

-If you are using Ubuntu 19.04 Disco Dingo then you already have Python 3.7.3 pre-installed, just sit back and you can directly skip to "Setting Up Alias"
+If you are using Ubuntu 19.04 Disco Dingo then you already have Python 3.7.3 pre-installed.

 For others, start by updating ubuntu, open your terminal and type the following -